Snipexkillo/CTFs/morphing-time-writeup.md

     return encrypt
 ```
 For this you give it 4 numbers: p (which will be your random prime), g (your generator, aka 2), A, and m.
-Inside of the function, tt will generate yet another random integer k, and then return back to you **$c1 = g^k \bmod p$, and $c2 = m*A^k \bmod p$**.
+Inside of the function, tt will generate yet another random integer k, and then return back to you **$c1 = g^k \bmod p$, and $c2 = m \cdot A^k \bmod p$**.
 Keep track of this algebra, it's really important for later on.

 ## Decryption Function
 ```python